A Dissipatively Stabilized Mott Insulator of Photons

 The richness of quantum materials originates from the competition between quantum fluctuations arising from strong interactions, motional dynamics, and the topology of the system.
 The results of this competition manifest as strong correlations and entanglement, observed both in the equilibrium ground state and in non-equilibrium dynamical evolution.
 In most condensed matter systems, efficient thermalization with a cold environment and a well-defined chemical potential lead naturally to the preparation of the system near its many-body ground state, so understanding of the path to strong-correlations-- how particles order themselves under the system Hamiltonian-- often escapes notice.

 Synthetic quantum materials provide an opportunity to investigate this paradigm.
 Built from highly coherent constituents with precisely controlled and tunable interactions and dynamics, they have emerged as ideal platforms to explore quantum correlations, owing to their slowed dynamics and capabilities in high-resolution imaging~\cite{Bakr2009,Sherson2010}.
 Low-entropy strongly-correlated states are typically reached adiabatically in a many-body analog of the Landau-Zener process by slowly tuning the system Hamiltonian through a quantum phase transition while isolated from the environment, starting with a low-entropy state prepared in a weakly interacting and/or weakly correlated regime.
-As a prominent example from atomic physics, laser- and evaporative- cooling remove entropy from weakly interacting atomic gases to create Bose Einstein condensates~\cite{anderson1995observation,davis1995bose} which are then used to adiabatically reach phases including Mott insulators~\cite{Greiner:2002xy}, quantum magnets~\cite{Simon2010,mazurenko2016experimental}, and potentially even topologically ordered states~\cite{he2017realizing}.
-These coherent isolated system have prompted exciting studies of relaxation in closed quantum systems, including observation of pre-thermalization~\cite{gring2012relaxation}, many-body localization~\cite{schreiber2015observation}, and quantum self-thermalization~\cite{kaufman2016quantum}.
-Nonetheless, to maintain adiabaticity, the preparation time required in these cases is set by the smallest many-body gaps which occur near the quantum critical point, rather than the larger gaps within the ordered phases.
-This suggests dissipative stabilization \emph{directly} into an ordered phase as a promising alternate approach, though to date thermalization into strongly correlated phases of synthetic matter has remained largely unexplored.
+As a prominent example from atomic physics, laser- and evaporative- cooling remove entropy from weakly interacting atomic gases to create Bose Einstein condensates~\cite{anderson1995observation,davis1995bose} which are then used to adiabatically reach phases including Mott insulators~\cite{greiner2002quantum}, quantum magnets~\cite{Simon2010,mazurenko2016experimental}, and potentially even topologically ordered states~\cite{he2017realizing}.
+These coherent isolated systems have prompted exciting studies of relaxation in closed quantum systems, including observation of pre-thermalization~\cite{gring2012relaxation}, many-body localization~\cite{schreiber2015observation}, and quantum self-thermalization~\cite{kaufman2016quantum}.
+Nonetheless, the challenge in such a ``cool then adiabatically evolve'' approach is the competition between the limited coherence time and the adiabatic criterion at the smallest many-body gaps, which shrink in the quantum critical region and often vanish at topological phase transitions.
+This suggests dissipative stabilization of many-body states, which works \emph{directly} in the strongly-correlated phase with a potentially larger many-body gap, as a promising alternative approach.
+To date, though, thermalization into strongly correlated phases of synthetic matter has remained largely unexplored.